Revised, April 2019

 6. Pharmaceutical Agreement Filings

-The Medicare Prescription Drug, Improvement, and Modernization Act of 2003 requires that brand name drug manufacturers and generic drug applicants file certain agreements with the Federal Trade Commission and the Assistant Attorney General of the Antitrust Division of the Department of Justice within 10 business days of execution of the agreement.
-Information about what types of agreements must be filed, filing deadlines, and where to file, is set forth at http://www.63828147.com/enforcement/premerger-notification-program/medicare-....
-Unlike the merger review process under the Hart-Scott-Rodino Act, there is no prescribed timetable for the FTC's review.
+The Medicare Prescription Drug, Improvement, and Modernization Act of 2003 requires that brand name drug manufacturers and generic drug applicants file certain agreements with the Federal Trade Commission and the Department of Justice within 10 business days of execution of the agreement and imposes penalties for noncompliance.
+Under the Patient Right to Know Drug Prices Act of 2018, certain agreements involving biosimilar biological drugs must be filed in the same way.
+Information about what types of agreements must be filed, filing deadlines, and where to file, is set forth here.
+Unlike the merger review process under the Hart-Scott-Rodino Act, there is no prescribed timetable for the FTC’s review.
 The FTC neither approves nor denies approval to the filed agreements.

-Under the International Antitrust Enforcement Assistance Act ("IAEAA"), 15 U.S.C. § 6201 et seq.,the FTC may invoke all of its investigative tools to obtain materials or information from domestic sources for the use of foreign antitrust authorities, and may seek investigative assistance from those authorities, pursuant to mutual or bilateral assistance agreements established under the IAEAA.
-FTC Act Sections 6(I) and 20(a)(8)(c) incorporate the IAEAA investigative authority into the FTC Act.
+Under the International Antitrust Enforcement Assistance Act (“IAEAA”), 15 U.S.C.
+Secs.
+6201 et seq., the FTC may invoke all of its investigative tools to obtain materials or information from domestic sources for the use of foreign antitrust authorities, and may seek investigative assistance from those authorities, for antitrust matters, pursuant to mutual or bilateral assistance agreements established under the IAEAA.
+FTC Act Sections 6(i) and 20(a)(8)(C), 15 U.S.C.
+Secs.
+46(i) and 57b-1(a)(8)(C), incorporate the IAEAA investigative authority into the FTC Act.

 II.
 ENFORCEMENT AUTHORITY